SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/syslog/sekoiaio_forwarder.md

         debug: True
         ```

-### Step 2: verify everything is correctly configured to forward events to Sekoia.io
+### Step 3: Verify everything is correctly configured to forward events to Sekoia.io

 1. Check the Intake key you wrote in `intakes.yaml` is correct.